gcobb321/icloud3_v3_docs/docs/chapters/3_apple-acct.md

 ## Trust Tokens and Cookie Files

 iCloud3 is always logged into your Apple account.
 When iCloud3 starts and logs into your iCloud account, Apple returns an *access token* indicating iCloud3 is authorized to use data from the iCloud account.
 These tokens expire after about 30-minutes and the login process using the access token is done again.
-After a while (determined by Apple), the token is invalidated and the Apple requests the password.
+After a while (determined by Apple), the token is invalidated and Apple requests the password.
 A new access token is sent and the process starts over.

 The access token is stored in cookie files in the *config/.storage/icloud3.apple_acct* directory.
 Normally, you will never have to delete these files.
 However, if you really want to delete them: